Say goodbye to your keyboard

 "This is where wearables meet artificial intelligence," says Satyanarayanan.
 "Based on the examples we've built here, I believe within five years we'll see the earliest commercial applications.
 I suspect the first examples will be in the medical field and industrial repair.
 Commercial use cases, like cooking aides, will be further down the line."

 He also notes that the elder care field could become an early adopter for these advanced devices.

-If a senior citizen is having memory problems, for example, instead of immediately being placed in assisted living or a nursing facility, they could use a smart headset or ear piece that act as cognitive assistants, reminding them to take their medications or to turn off the stove.
+If an older adult is having memory problems, for example, instead of immediately being placed in assisted living or a nursing facility, they could use a smart headset or ear piece that act as cognitive assistants, reminding them to take their medications or to turn off the stove.

-The elderly user wouldn't be interacting with the device via a keyboard, mouse, or even a touchscreen.
+The older user wouldn't be interacting with the device via a keyboard, mouse, or even a touchscreen.
 The device simply would communicate to the user via images or speech.